DECODEproject/whitepaper/hardware_supports.md

 DECODE will support and explore a wide range of hardware software configurations, following the principle of being open and modular.
 This will allow participants to customise the level of security and control they adopt.
 There is a tradeoff between investment on the part of the participant to purchase and configure hardware devices vs the extra level of control and reduce need for trust of a third party.

+A key principal is that DECODE should not *mandate* the use of custom hardware by participants, in order to allow for greater adoption.
+It remains to be seen if participants "vote with their feet" and choose hardware devices, once DECODE is operational.

 ### Requirements
 #### Capability to run DECODE OS